This article was published more than 1 year ago. Some information may no longer be current.

 That’s not to say that sales reps don’t call prospects not on this list, they just focus their efforts where they will get results – the target market.

 (If you need a little help learning how to develop key personas for B2B, my next blog post will help walk you through the steps.
 Sign-up for the blog to make sure you don’t miss it!
 SUBSCRIBE HERE)

-- Understand and clearly articulate the problems you solve.
-At Stratford Managers one of the challenges we have when marketing our services is that we have several “product lines” (ie. a total of 6 consulting practices) and between 6 and 30 services within each practice.
-It’s a bit of a marketing nightmare that becomes increasingly unwieldy as we scale the business.
 To manage this challenge we selected a common theme that anchors our marketing and unifies our target market selection: we help companies overcome the friction points caused by rapid growth in order to enable them to achieve scale.
 By understanding and clearly articulating this internally and externally we are able to focus our limited marketing and sales efforts to achieve maximum results.

 By following these three tips, the next time someone utters the phrase “target market” you’ll get knowing looks rather than shocked and confused ones (and you won’t feel like you have to wash your mouth out with soap either!).